palmtoy/pomelo-data-plugin/README.md

 Add indexColumn config.This config indicate which column is using for index.
 If indexColumn configed,then the idx config will be no effect.

-node: row and column are all start from 1
+note: row and column are all start from 1